redmod-team/profit/README.md

 order response models over input parameter space.

-proFit can be fed with a number of data points consisting of different input parameter combinations and the resulting output of the model under investigation.
-It then fits a response "surface" through the point cloud.
+proFit can be fed with a number of data points consisting of different input parameter combinations and the resulting output of the simulation under investigation.
+It then fits a response-surface through the point cloud using Gaussian process regression (GPR) models.
 This probabilistic response model allows to predict ("interpolate") the output at yet unexplored parameter combinations including uncertainty estimates.
 It can also tell you where to put more training points to gain maximum new